yuki04160/Predicting-Genre-of-Spotify-Songs/README.md

      - I used SMOTE function to undersample a majority class and oversample a minority class.
 ## Data Modeling
 1. Multiclass logistic regression
-   - I built 15 logistic regression models, one per genre.
+   - I used For loop to build 15 logistic regression models, one per genre.
    - I used the Softmax function to transform unrelated probabilities into a probability distribution over 15 genres.
 2. K-nearest neighbors
    - I used Euclidean & Manhattan distance.